ikaya439/MyRepository/Bouncingball/readme.txt

 OpenGl
 language:c++
-RgbImage.cpp and RgbImage.h to the .bmp pictures used basketball ball and basketball area texture
+RgbImage.cpp and RgbImage.h classes are used to read .bmp extension picures used basketball ball and area pictures to texture objects